Ishika18/Reminder-Application/README.md

 ### Sprint 1 Goals

-- Reasearch and Development for the team as whole.
+- Research and Development for the team as whole.

 | Members | R and D |
 | ------- | -------- |